-Nighttime on the boat is signalled with a sudden transition to red lighting that bathes the metal skeleton in a soft pink light.
+Nighttime on the boat is signaled with a sudden transition to red lighting that bathes the metal skeleton in a soft-pink light.
 As the sailors diffuse to their berths, the carrier seems to expand in every direction, the pink flanges of the empty corridors stretching like an infinite mirror lengthways along the boat, the great iridescent innards of the Truman sprawled out as far as the eye can see.
 A strange metallic stench pools in the corridors, like stale water or tissue fluid.
-Somewhere, deep in the bowels of the clanking labyrinth, is a prismatic shrine to 33rd US president Harry S Truman, who coined the "Give 'Em Hell" slogan that adorns battle flags all over the boat.
+Somewhere, deep in the bowels of the clanking labyrinth, is a prismatic shrine to 33rd US president Harry S. Truman, who coined the "Give 'Em Hell" slogan that adorns battle flags all over the boat.

 At this time the smoking area is packed, and we are talking about sex.

 "Honestly, I don't think a lot of people do it here," says Sara.
 "I know people that have and they usually get caught."

 "Yeah, but Josh is a shitbag.
 I'm smart, and I'm not gonna do that shit."

 Stacking thousands of young people in cramped conditions for eight months in any other context would probably result in a rapacious and unforgiving sexual hunger games—a rutting mass of oil-stained excessively toned gym bunnies working off months of sexual frustration.
 But get caught here, and the penalties are severe.
 It begins with a trip to see the captain and ends with half-pay for the month and a red band on your arm.
 And it's not really the kind of place where everyone is looking to get laid.